arpitsaxena1997/Udacity-Data_Scientist_NanoDegree/Project-1_BlogPost/README.md

 ## Project Motivation <a name="motivation"></a>

-I am a coding lover.
+I have a curiosity about knowing the programing language trends.
 That's why I decided to analyze the incline in India towards programming language for work and desirable viewpoint.

 I will be trying to find answers to the following